What is the Public Service Grant?

 Q & A Sessions

-Two virtual Q & A sessions were held in March.
+Two virtual Q & A sessions will be held in March.

 What organizations are eligible?